kdeldycke/dotfiles/README.md

 * Produce colored output for most of shell commands.
 * All color schemes are based on [Solarized ](http://ethanschoonover.com/solarized).
-* All Terminal font is [Source Code Pro ](https://en.wikipedia.org/wiki/Source_Code_Pro).
+* All terminal font is [Source Code Pro ](https://en.wikipedia.org/wiki/Source_Code_Pro).
 * Keeps OSes fast and lean.
 * Custom configuration for [`MacBookAir5,2`